Skip to main content

 What are the funding rules?

-The contributions for Not–for–profit European Sport Events take the form of lump sums, with the exception of the Large-Scale European event category.
+The contributions for Not–for–profit European Sport Events take the form of lump sums.
 The amount of the fixed lump sum depends on the number of events and number of organisations involved in the project.

 Applicants will choose between the 3 pre-defined amounts according to the number of events and number of organisations involved in the project.